VMonsch/Stiera/README.md

 You can change the waveform (effect) and the frequency (tune) of your sound.

-Only C,V,B and Spacebar are currently implemented.
+Only number keys are currently implemented.